cyue0016/polite_minor_thesis/README.md

 Python: 3.9

 ## 3.2 Processing Steps
-The dataset is now being analyzed.
+The dataset was then being analyzed.

 For details, please refer to the graph.ipynb file.